tiayyba/CYT180_Lab5/index.md

 ## Submission Instructions
 - Record a 2-minute 30 seconds video where you show your notebook and explain your analysis verbally.
-- The video must include these three checkpoints in order:
+- The video must include these four checkpoints in order:
 - **Checkpoint A — Device A Data Loading (≤ 30 seconds)**
   - Demonstrate loading deviceA_ssh_logs.csv
   - The total number of rows